orb-lang/cluster/doc/md/response.md

 Consumers of a Response aren't expected to be producers of them\.
 This flag makes it unnecessary to require this module to enquire\.

+This also avoids resolving the circular require `autothread` would otherwise call for\.

 ```lua
 Response.isResponse = true
 ```

 ## Interface